ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q. There are several methods by which the outputs of base classifiers can be combined to yield a single prediction.
+### Q: There are several methods by which the outputs of base classifiers can be combined to yield a single prediction.
 Below code snippet depicts part of a specific ensembling approach applied to several CNN model predictions for a labelled data-set.
 Which approach is being utilized?

   1. Majority voting for binary classification
   2. Weighted majority voting for binary classification
   3. Majority voting for class probabilities (iv) Weighted majority class probabilities